-Got a mangy dog?
-That's right, dog mange is a real, live, skin disease in dogs.
+Unfortunately, dog mange is a real, live, skin disease in dogs.
 And when I say "live" I mean that in the literal sense.
 Mange is caused by microscopic mites, yuck.

 Sarcoptic mange can be abrupt and cause severe itching.
 It can also be extremely contagious to dogs and humans so you need to know the symptoms to look for.

 Demodectic mange is quite common in puppies, in fact they nearly all get some mange mites from their mother but are normally kept under control as long as the puppy's immune system is working sufficiently.
+Supplementing your dog's diet with Salmon Oil works wonders for boosting the immune system.

 Dog mange is quite different in puppies and dogs.
 Puppies under one year will usually recover from dog mange without any treatment, whereas mange in a dog older than one year will nearly always require specific treatment to rid the dog of the mites.